-1. There shall be an Accommodation Syndicate, which shall consist of:

-- (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) three persons appointed by the Council, one of whom shall be a research worker employed by the University in an unestablished capacity; - (c) one person appointed by the Senior Tutors' Committee; - (d) one person appointed by the Committee of Graduate Tutors; - (e) one person appointed by the Bursars' Committee; - (f) one member of the assistant staff appointed by the University and Assistants Joint Board; - (g) two members of the University in statu pupillari appointed by the Graduate Union; - (h) one member of the University in statu pupillari appointed by Cambridge University Students' Union; - (i) not more than two persons co-opted by the Syndicate, provided that it shall not be obligatory for the Syndicate to co-opt any person or persons.
+- 1. There shall be an Accommodation Syndicate, which shall consist of: - (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) three persons appointed by the Council, one of whom shall be a research worker employed by the University in an unestablished capacity; - (c) one person appointed by the Senior Tutors' Committee; - (d) one person appointed by the Committee of Graduate Tutors; - (e) one person appointed by the Bursars' Committee; - (f) one member of the assistant staff appointed by the University and Assistants Joint Board; - (g) two members of the University in statu pupillari appointed by the Syndicate on the nomination of the President (Postgraduate) of the University of Cambridge Students' Union; - (h) one member of the University in statu pupillari appointed by the Syndicate on the nomination of the President (Undergraduate) of the University of Cambridge Students' Union; - (i) not more than two persons co-opted by the Syndicate, provided that it shall not be obligatory for the Syndicate to co-opt any person or persons.